-To summarize the discussion in this section, interactive hashing can restore the security of PUF-based OT protocols even for small sized PUFs with 64-bit challenge lengths and for optical PUFs in the stand alone, good PUF model.
+To summarize the discussion in this subsection, interactive hashing can restore the security of PUF-based OT protocols even for small-sized PUFs with 64-bit challenge lengths and for optical PUFs in the stand alone, good PUF model.
 Via the general reduction of BC to OT given in Protocol 2, this result can be used to securely implement PUF-based BC in this model, too.

-However, the use of IH leads to an increased number of communication rounds that is about equal to the (binary) challenge length of the PUF, i.e., around 64 rounds for the integrated PUFs with 64 bit challenges, and around 35 rounds for optical PUFs of size 1 cm [21].
+However, the use of IH leads to an increased number of communication rounds that is about equal to the (binary) challenge length of the PUF, i.e., around 64 rounds for the integrated PUFs with 64 bit challenges, and around 35 rounds for optical PUFs of size 1 cm2 [24].
 It must be decided on the basis of the concrete application scenario whether such a number of rounds is acceptable.
+If not, then a variant of interactive hashing introduced by Ding et al. [8] can easily be employed, which only involves a constant number (to be precise: four) rounds of communication.

-6 Summary and Conclusions
+8 Summary and conclusions

-We revisited PUF-based OT- and BC-protocols, including the recent schemes of Rührmair from Trust 2010 [23] and Brzuska et al. from Crypto 2011 [1, 2].
-We placed special emphasis on the security which these protocols achieve in practice, in particular when they are used in connection with widespread optical and 64-bit electrical PUF-implementations.
+We revisited PUF-based OT and BC protocols, including the recent schemes of Rührmair from Trust 2010 [26], Brzuska et al. from Crypto 2011 [2,3], and Ostrovsky et al. [20].
+We placed special emphasis on the security which these protocols achieve in practice, in particular when they are used in connection with the well-known optical PUFs and 64-bit electrical PUFs.
 Our analysis revealed several interesting facts.

-First of all, we described a simple and efficient method by which the OT- and BC-protocol of Brzuska et al. can be attacked with probability one in practice if electrical PUFs with 64-bit challenge lengths are used, or whenever optical PUFs are employed.
-Since much research focuses on 64-bit implementations of electrical PUFs [9, 10, 15], and since Brzuska et al. had explicitly suggested optical PUFs for the implementation of their protocols (see Section 8 of [2]), the publication and dissemination of our quadratic attack seems important to avoid their use in Protocols 1 and 2.
+First of all, we described a simple and efficient method by which the OT and BC protocol of Brzuska et al. and the OT protocol by Ostrovsky et al. can be attacked with probability one in practice if electrical PUFs with 64-bit challenge lengths are used, or whenever optical PUFs are employed.
+Since much research focuses on 64-bit implementations of electrical PUFs [10,11,16], and since Brzuska et al. had explicitly suggested optical PUFs for the implementation of their protocols (see Sect.
+8 of [3]), the publication and dissemination of our quadratic attack seems important to avoid their use in Protocols 1, 2 and 9.
 Please note that our attack is independent of the cryptographic hardness of the PUF, and is merely based on its challenge size.

 Secondly, we discussed an alternative class of protocols for oblivious transfer that are based on interactive hashing techniques.
-They are inspired by the earlier OT-protocol of Rührmair [23].
+They are inspired by an earlier OT protocol of Rührmair [26].
 We argued that these protocols lead to better security in practice.
 They can be used safely with 64-bit electrical PUFs.
 When used with optical PUFs, they lead to better security than the protocols of Brzuska et al., but the security margins are tighter than in the 64-bit case.
-In both cases, a well-known result by Damgard, Kilian and Savail [5] can be used in order to reduce the cheating probabilities exponentially.
+In both cases, a well-known result by Damgard, Kilian and Savail [6] can be used to reduce the cheating probabilities exponentially.

-Our discussion shows once more that PUFs are quite special cryptographic and security tools.
-Due to their finite nature, asymptotic constants that might usually be hidden in $O(\cdot)$ - and $O(\cdot)$ -notations become relevant in practice and should be discussed explicitly.
+Our discussion once more shows that PUFs are quite special cryptographic and security tools.
+Due to their finite nature, asymptotic constants that might usually be hidden in $O(\cdot)$ - and $\Theta(\cdot)$ -notations become relevant in practice and should be discussed explicitly.
 Furthermore, their specific nature often allows new and unexpected forms of attacks.
 One of the aims of our work is to bridge the gap between PUFs in theory and applications; reconciling these two fields seems a necessary prerequisite for a healthy long-term development of the field.
 We hope that the general methods and the approach of this paper can contribute to this goal.